megvii-research/TransMVSNet/README.md

 bash scripts/test_tnt.sh
 ```
 Note that：
-* Different from the concurrent works (e.g. [UniMVSNet](https://github.com/prstrive/UniMVSNet), [Gbi-Net](https://github.com/MiZhenxing/GBi-Net)) that pick out different fusion thresholds for different scenes, we mainly use the same thresholds for all scenes.
-And we believe that TransMVSNet is able to achieve further improvements with well-chosen fusion thresholds.
+* The parameters of point cloud fusion have not been studied thoroughly and the performance can be better if cherry-picking more appropriate thresholds for each of the scenes.
 * The dynamic fusion code is borrowed from [AA-RMVSNet](https://github.com/QT-Zhu/AA-RMVSNet).

 For quantitative evaluation, you can upload your point clouds to [Tanks and Temples benchmark](https://www.tanksandtemples.org/).